• Home

 • Intentional underpayment risks criminal liability for employers/officers - this focuses attention.

-• For more information, refer to the article on wage theft under topic 10.
+• For more information, refer to the article on wage theft under Topic 10.

 E. Exposure to trauma and occupational violence